 Note how these good reasons to rehearse your presentations are a bit more involved than our earlier tip.
 These suggestions anticipate a team presentation, perhaps.
 Or, maybe a presentation with ongoing feedback.

 Using props can really help you explain your content to your audience.
 And those props can be essential when you want to build understanding with your audience.
+Just take a look at how these police presentation props went down with the Nebraska audience.

 But like everything, you can use props well or you can use them indifferently.